rthalley/dnspython/doc/name-codecs.rst

 Representing non-ASCII text in the DNS is a complex and evolving topic.
 Generally speaking, Unicode is converted into an ASCII-only, case-insensitive form called "Punycode" by complex rules.
-There are two standard specifications for this process, "IDNA 2003", which is widely used, and the revised and not fully compatible standard "IDNA 2008".
+There are two standard specifications for this process, "IDNA 2008", which is widely used, and the older not fully compatible standard "IDNA 2003".
 There are also varying degrees of strictness that can be applied in encoding and decoding.
 Explaining the standards in detail is out of scope for this document; Unicode Technical Standard #46 https://unicode.org/reports/tr46/ is a good place to start learning more.

 Dnspython provides "codecs" to implement International Domain Name policy according to the user's desire.

+The default codec to use for all of dnspython can be set by calling py:func:`dns.name.set_default_idna_codec()`.
+The default default codec is ``dns.name.IDNA_2008_Practical`` if the ``idna`` module is installed, and ``dns.name.IDNA_2003_Practical`` otherwise.

 .. autoclass:: dns.name.IDNACodec
    :members: